Chichewa tenses: Participial tenses

 These tenses occur only in dependent clauses.
 They generally have relative clause intonation, that is, with a high tone on the subject-marker.
 In their usage they resemble participles in European languages, but differ from them in that they have a personal subject.

-This tense is resembles a present participle in meaning: ndíkúthándiza "while (I am/was) helping".
+This tense resembles a present participle in meaning: ndíkúthándiza "while (I am/was) helping".
 It is formed like the Present Continuous, but with a tone on the first syllable as well as the third (the two tones link into a plateau).
 It can refer to the subject, object, or another noun in the sentence: